MarteXcoin-documentation/Documentation/masternode/understanding.rst

 decentralized ledger of all transactions, known as a blockchain.
 This blockchain is secured through a consensus mechanism; in the case of Bitcoin, the consensus mechanism is Proof of Work (PoW).
+In MarteXcoin `Miners <~/mining>` attempt to make a consensus, the consensus mechanism of is Proof of Stake `(PoS) <https://en.bitcoinwiki.org/wiki/Proof-of-stake>`_.
+The consensus is achieved by requiring users to stake an amount of their tokens so as to have a chance of being selected to validate blocks of transactions, and get rewarded for doing so.
-In MarteXcoin `Miners <~/mining>` attempt to solve difficult problems with using Proof of Stake (PoS), and when they solve the problem, they receive the right to add a new block to the blockchain.
-If all the other people running the software agree that the problem was solved correctly, the block is added to the blockchain and the miner is rewarded.
+If all the other people running the software agree that the consensus was made correctly, the block is added to the blockchain and the miner (know as validator) is rewarded.

-MarteX works a differently from Bitcoin because it has a two-tier network.
+MarteX works a little differently from Bitcoin because it has a two-tier network.
 The second tier is powered by masternodes (Full Nodes), which enable financial privacy (AnonSend), instant transactions (FastSend), and the decentralized governance and budget